-We now know we could end the AIDS epidemic by 2030, if we choose to.
+We know how to end the AIDS epidemic by 2030, if we choose to.
 New evidence shows that starting HIV treatment immediately upon diagnosis is the most effective ways to prevent HIV transmission in communities.
-In order to get ahead of the epidemic, we need to double the number of people in treatment from 15 million to 30 million by 2020.
+In order to get ahead of the epidemic, we need to raise the number of people in treatment from 18 million to 30 million by 2020.
 What we do in the next 4 years will set the course to either end AIDS or allow the epidemic to continue spreading.

 This goal will only be met if the human right to access to treatment immediately upon diagnosis is realized.
 However, a report from Health GAP and partners around the world, "Towards Treatment on Demand for All" shows that fewer than 1 in 10 people with HIV live in a country where treatment is provided to everyone immediately upon diagnosis.
 We have the science, we have the ethical imperative, and we have the ability to provide treatment on demand for all.

-To achieve this, we need a 7% increase in the US global AIDS funding for each of the next four years.
+To achieve this, we need a $2 billion per year increase in the US global AIDS funding by 2020.

 Since 2010, the US budget for global AIDS has declined hundreds of millions of dollars.
 UNAIDS estimates that there is a $7 billion annual gap in the amounts needed by 2020 to meet global targets to end AIDS as a global public health threat by 2030.
 A $2 billion per year increase from the US is necessary to help close this gap.
-Without increasing funding from the US, and other donor countries, scaling up treatment we will fall behind and lose the chance to get ahead of the epidemic.
+Without increasing funding from the US, and other donor countries, to scale up treatment, we will fall behind and lose the chance to get ahead of the epidemic.